ralfyang/Zinst/README.md

     * Daemon controll
       * *ex) zinst start httpd*
       * Then we can recognize that who managed the daemon in the server as a history
+    * Easy to find out the package has been released to somewhere
+      * *ex) zinst track hwconfig-1.
     * Supported a package restore & roll-back as a save file - Not completed yet
       * *ex) zinst restore -file /data/z/save/zinst-save.56*
     * Without difficult language and environment.
 Due to it made by Bash only

 ### Architecture Overview
 ![Architecture Overview](http://www.ralfyang.net/Foswiki/pub/Main/TheZinst/zinst_architecture__pub.png)